apacheli/whirlybird/README.md

 ### About

 Whirlybird is a collection of low-level [Deno](https://deno.land/) modules for interacting with the [Discord API](https://discord.dev/).
-It aims to provide end-users as much control over their application as possible while also doing the complicated bits to improve the development experience.
+Whirlybird aims to provide end-users as much control over their application as possible while also doing the complicated bits to improve the overall development experience.

 ### Getting Started